LouisCasillas/MyNotes/Business/business-ideas.md

     - ahrefs.com - keyword research to find most popular searches getting people to a site like Etsy

 - Penny stocks

+- Bravos - site for people to give each other positive comments and awards

+- Website that lets people be phone references or old bosses for people looking for work